-Since 2013, the Republic of the Philippines has received about US$4 million in international support, most of which came from the European Union, which contributed $3.8 million to the Swiss Foundation for Mine Action (FSD) in 2013, 2015, and 2017.
+Since 2014, the Republic of the Philippines has received more than US$4 million in international support, most of which came from the European Union, which contributed $4.4 million to the Swiss Foundation for Mine Action (FSD) in 2015, 2017, and 2018.

 In 2016, Norway contributed NOK1.8 million (approximately $220,000) to support clearance and risk education activities.
 While in 2014, Switzerland provided CHF43,500 ($47,557) to Mines Advisory Group for clearance activities.

 Emails from Frank Meeussen, Disarmament, Non-Proliferation and Arms Export Control, European External Action Service (EEAS), 30 September 2016, 25 October 2018, and 30 September 2019.
 Average exchange rate for 2015: €1=1.1096, for 2017: €1=US$1.1301, and for 2018: €1=US$1.1817.
 US Federal Reserve, “List of Exchange Rates (Annual),” 2 January 2019.